Steven-Kha/362-Dating-Database/README.md

 11/18: v2.4c Blocked users with file I/O works.
 I updated the version from 2.4b from 11/15 that implemented recent users.
 Its a separate py file to not interfere with the current py file we have now.  <- Steven

 11/18: v2.7: Added temporary password for forgot password

+11/18: v2.8: blockedlist py and txt works now.
+Should implement in message user and get matches next